raspberrypilearning/find-the-bug/en/step_1.md

 ## Introduction

-Add project description here.
-What will learners be making?
-Broadly what skills will they be learning?

-You will create sprites that ‘emote’ to share their thoughts or feelings.

-A **sprite** is a character or object in a Scratch project.
-A sprite can have code, costumes and sounds to change the way it looks and what it does.
+You will create a game where you have to find a hidden bug on each level.
+The game will have start and end screen backdrops and a timer to show how quickly you found the bugs.

 You will:
 + `switch backdrop to`{:class="block3events"} and run code blocks `when backdrop switches`{:class="block3events"}
 + Use a `forever`{:class="block3control"} loop to keep running code blocks
 + `say`{:class="block3looks"} the value of the `timer`{:class="block3sensing"} **variable** and reset `timer`{:class="block3sensing"}

 --- no-print ---
 --- task ---
 ### Try it
 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1">
-Click on each sprite to see what they do.
+Click on the bug to start the game.

-Try and find the bug.
+Try and find the bug on each level.

+How well are the bugs hidden?
+You'll get to add your own levels and make it as easy or difficult as you like.

 </div>
 <div class="scratch-preview" style="margin-left: 15px;">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/482983562/?autostart=false" frameborder="0"></iframe>